mortenson/go-template-transpiler-extension/README.md

 A vscode extension that provides autocompletion, highlighting, and definition (click through) support to Go templates via transpiling them to a temporary Go file and running `gopls` on that.

+Also, mostly because this is a project for my personal use, it also includes syntax highlighting copied from https://github.com/jinliming2/vscode-go-template

 ## Installation

 Search for `go-template-transpiler-extension` or `Go Template Support via Transpiling` on the marketplace and install the last published version there.